cpj/winter-2012/weekly_instructions_and_projects/04_week_four/README.md

 *also:* do some blog posts throughout the week that are links to relevant projects, websites, blog posts, etc.

 ## lab assignment:
-### work together to identify which cheatsheets for programming, web development, and command line work for which you should create poster-sized infographics.
+### work together to identify which "cheatsheets" for journalism, critical-thinking, programming, web development, and command line work for which you should create poster-sized infographics.
-- create at least 3-5 different cheatsheets.
+- create at least 6 different cheatsheets.  two for each of you.
 - design them in illustrator.
 - think about these giant cheatsheets as infographics. decide what's most important. what info should be at the top? what should be in a big font? what info could be best described using images?
--
+- identify where in the office each cheatsheet will hang, and design the poster for the space.

 ## notes: